Design with multipurpose parts

 A great multipurpose part may have hundreds of uses.
 But if these use options aren’t accessible at the right time, they won’t prevent the part from ending up in the trash.

-So a great DWMP is therefore only complete if it is linked to a system that can quickly identify potential use cases.
+So a great design with multipurpose parts is only complete if it is linked to a system that can help to quickly identify potential reuse cases.
 There are a number of possible and imaginable solutions.

-In the future, we may have AI-powered assistants that show us suitable reuse cases on the spot and maybe even invent them.
-Today, we can use databases on the Internet, like the one we are building on ikego.world.
+Quite soon we may have AI-powered assistants that show us suitable reuse possibilities or even invent them on the spot.
+A century ago we would have used printed catalogs.
+Today, we can for example use public databases on the Internet, like the one we are building on ikego.world.

-Whatever you do, if you design sustainably¹ with multipurpose parts, you need to provide at least one way to help people remix and reuse their products.
+Whatever you do, if you design sustainably¹ with multipurpose parts, you need to provide at least one way to help people discover remix and reuse options for their products.

 ¹ Sustainability always requires that you connect with other systems and communicate this connection.
 Recycling codes – which show recyclers what material has been used in a product – are a great example.
 Multipurpose parts add another layer of opportunity for reuse.
 And it needs to be communicated that there is a system, (which one) and how to connect to it.